alaffin12/stackedit/Caught by Stradh.md

 #### T8.
 Stone Bridge
 > The low walls that enclose the stone bridge have fallen away in a couple places, but the bridge itself appears intact.

 If Sangzor does a lot of damage to the party then skip this encounter.
-Otherwise.
+Otherwise....

 #### T9.
 Eastern Arch
 > One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.